JacobRothDevelopment/Phapi/README.md

           a path must include `{id}` in order to call the endpoint properly.
 Such a path can look like this: `/api/v1/{controller}/{action}/{id}`

-        - As you might be able to tell, there are special variables in a path.
-Namely, `controller` and `action`.
+        - As you might be able to tell, there are special path variables.
+Namely, `"controller"` and `"action"`.
 You may use these where and when you see fit for your application, however, naming a method argument `controller` will result in incorrect dat getting passed to your endpoint.
 I strongly discourage such a practice in a production environment

         - You can also make path variables optional.
-Simply add a `"?"` in the path variable string, like `{?id}` and ensure that the method allows for a `null` value to be passed to that argument, like
+Simply add a `"?"` in the path variable string, like `{?id}` and ensure that the method allows for a `null` value to be passed to that argument.
+For example:

           ```php
           public function IdGet(?int $id)